 The two best sellers in the native catalogue are the Canon RF 24-105mm f4L IS USM and Canon RF 24-70mm f2.8L IS USM, both of which feature optical stabilisation.
 The former strikes a good balance between price and performance and costs roughly the same as the earlier EF version; see my Canon RF 24-105mm f4L IS USM review so far.

-If you prefer so-called ‘standard’ coverage at 50mm, there’s currently only one native option and it’s a high-end one: the Canon RF 50mm f1.2L USM is the successor to the EF 50mm f1.2L USM in name and mount only, as it’s optically and physically a much different beast.
+If you prefer so-called ‘standard’ coverage at 50mm, there’s two native options at polar opposites of the price-scale: at one-end is the low-cost Canon RF 50mm f1.8 STM, already the cheapest lens in the system, while at the other is the Canon RF 50mm f1.2L USM, the successor to the EF 50mm f1.2L USM in name and mount only, as it’s optically and physically a much different beast.
 At roughly twice the size and price of the EF 50mm f1.2L USM, it’s one of the most expensive 50mm lenses to date, but this is reflected in its performance which is superb even wide-open; see my Canon RF 50mm f1.2L USM review for more details.
 But if it’s too pricey, there are countless EF alternatives you can adapt, from the Canon EF 50mm f1.2L USM at half the price, even down to the Canon EF 50mm f1.8 STM which may be a budget model, but costs almost 20 times less.
 My choice though would be adapting the EF version of the Sigma 50mm f1.4 DG HSM Art, arguably one of the best standard lenses around and comfortably cheaper than the RF 50mm, squeezing just below four figures; see my Sigma 50mm f1.4 Art review for more details.

-If you’re into wide-angle photography, there’s currently only one native zoom available: the Canon RF 15-35mm f2.8L IS USM, which offers a compelling alternative to the EF 16-35mm f2.8L USM with fractionally wider coverage and optical stabilisation at a price of only about 15% more.
-You could of course adapt the EF lens and save some money, but I’d say it’s worth spending the extra on the RF version.
+If you’re into wide-angle photography, there’s currently only one native zoom available: the Canon RF 15-35mm f2.8L IS USM, which offers a compelling alternative to the earlier EF 16-35mm f2.8L USM with fractionally wider coverage and optical stabilisation at a price of only about 15% more.
+You could of course adapt the EF lens and save some money, but I’d say it’s worth spending the extra on the RF version if you own neither model.
 Alternatively I’d suggest adapting the EF versions of either the Sigma 14-24mm f2.8 Art or Tamron SP 15-30mm f2.8 G2, both of which cost roughly half the price of the Canon RF 15-35mm f2.8, and the Tamron even includes optical stabilisation.
 See my Sigma 14-24mm f2.8 Art review and Tamron SP 15-30mm f2.8 review for more details.

 If you’re into portraits, you’ll be looking for a short telephoto lens in the 85 to 135mm range, and there’s several options in the native RF mount as well as a wealth of adapted models.
-Starting with native, Canon already offers a pair of fast short telephotos: the Canon RF 85mm f1.2L USM and Canon RF 85mm f1.2L USM DS.
+Starting with native, Canon already offers three short telephotos: the Canon RF 85mm f2 Macro IS STM is one of the more affordable models in the catalogue and delivers excellent results for the money including useful 1:2 close-up capabilities; see my Canon RF 85mm f2 Macro review for more details.
+If you’re after something brighter and more exotic, Canon offers two versions of its 85mm f1.2 in the native mount: the Canon RF 85mm f1.2L USM and Canon RF 85mm f1.2L USM DS.
 Both are on the reassuringly expensive side, costing more than their EF counterparts, but delivering excellent performance even wide-open.
 The difference between them is the DS version includes defocusing elements which deliver a different style of background bokeh, and add around 10% to the price.
 If you’re happy to adapt, the older EF 85mm f1.2L II USM comes in at around three quarters of the price of the standard RF model, although for my money I’d sacrifice the f1.2 aperture and go for the Canon EF 85mm f1.4L IS USM which is more affordable still and includes optical stabilisation.
 There’s also the Sigma 85mm f1.4 Art which is cheaper still, albeit lacking stabilisation; see my Sigma 85mm f1.4 Art review.
-If you’re happy with an f1.8 aperture, a wealth of other options becomes available including the Tamron SP 85mm f1.8 VC with stabilisation, or the old Canon EF 85mm f1.8 USM; see my Tamron SP 85mm f1.8 review and Canon EF 85mm f1.8 review-so-far.
+If you’re happy with an f1.8 aperture, a wealth of other options becomes available including the Tamron SP 85mm f1.8 VC with stabilisation, or the old Canon EF 85mm f1.8 USM; see my Tamron SP 85mm f1.8 review.
+At the budget end though, Canon’s own RF 85mm f2 Macro is the new leader.

 If 85mm is a little short, how about adapting the Sigma 105mm f1.4 Art, a stunning lens that’s still around two thirds the price of the Canon RF 85mm f1.2; check out my Sigma 105mm f1.4 Art review for more details.
 Alternatively at a slightly lower price there’s the Sigma 135mm f1.8 Art, perfect for more distant portrait work and one of the best lenses we’ve tested; see my Sigma 135mm f1.8 Art review for more details, and also see my Best Canon EF lens guide for more adapted ideas.

-Finally for this EOS R lens guide are macro lenses, and so far there’s only one model in the native mount with Macro in the title: the Canon RF 35mm f1.8 IS Macro USM.
-Technically speaking the close-up reproduction is a little too modest to be considered as a true macro lens, but as noted earlier, it’s an affordable and flexible lens for any EOS R owner.
-So if you want to get really close, you’ll be adapting an EF lens, such as the Canon EF 100mm f2.8L IS USM or Tamron 90mm f2.8 VC II, both of which deliver excellent results, include optical stabilisation and double-up as decent portrait lenses; see my Tamron 90mm f2.8 review.
+Finally for this EOS R lens guide are macro lenses, and so far there’s two models in the native mount with Macro in the title: the Canon RF 35mm f1.8 IS Macro STM and Canon RF 85mm f2 IS Macro STM.
+Both share the same 1:2 reproduction capabilities, just from different distances, so lack the 1:1 reproduction that’s generally regarded as being true macro.
+But 1:2 will still satisfy many photographers and both lenses are excellent choices at the affordable-end of the RF catalogue.
+If you need 1:1 magnification though, you’ll be adapting an EF lens, such as the Canon EF 100mm f2.8L IS USM or Tamron 90mm f2.8 VC II, both of which deliver excellent results, include optical stabilisation and double-up as decent portrait lenses; see my Tamron 90mm f2.8 review.

 That’s it for my EOS R lens guide, but I’ll be updating it with new lenses and options as they become available.
 Also check out my EF lens guide below for more options.